Regressing the Vortex: On Rereading Moby-Dick

 carried down alive to wonderous depths, where strange shapes of the unwarped primal world glided to and fro before his passive eyes; and the miser-merman Wisdom, revealed his hoarded heaps; and among the joyous, heartless, ever-juvenile eternities, Pip saw the multitudinous, God-omnipresent, coral insects, that out of the firmament of waters heaved the colossal orbs.
 He saw God’s foot upon the treadle of the loom, and spoke it; and therefore his shipmates called him mad.
 So man’s insanity is heaven’s sense; and wandering from all mortal reason, man comes at last to that celestial thought, which to reason, is absurd and frantic; and weal or woe, feels uncompromised, indifferent as his God.

 It is as if Pip had been abducted by aliens and taken to DMT space.
-Except that here the “alien” is the ocean in all of its alien and indifferent mystery; it is precisely this indifferent alienation that scorches poor Pip.
-So the novel turns once more on the whirlpool, in a trajectory more modern than romantic, setting course for an enigma that is finally inscrutable, not to mention fatal; like when the dog finally catches the daily mail truck; or as Lacan has imagined, when the subject finally apprehends Das Ding (that primordial unforgettable entity we are always trying to refind) and it gives them a good that they could in no way have prepared for.
+Except that here the “alien” is the ocean in all of its alien and indifferent mystery—like the sentient ocean planet Solaris; it is precisely this indifferent alienation that scorches poor Pip.
+So the novel turns once more on the whirlpool, in a trajectory more modern than romantic, more archaic than religious, setting course for an enigma that is finally inscrutable, not to mention fatal; like when the dog finally catches the daily mail truck; or as Lacan has imagined, when the subject finally apprehends Das Ding (that primordial unforgettable entity we are always trying to refind) and it gives them ‘a good’ that they could in no way have prepared for.

-What strikes me on this re-reading is how even while I know very well what is going to happen it is still just as thrilling, if not more so now, to follow the spiral to its overwhelming conclusion.
-And it seems obvious, to me, that Moby-Dick, with its giant discursive vortex, represents a new kind of narrative arc—the arc of no return—and that we can find repeated again and again in science fiction movies; from 2001, to Alien, to Sunshine, to Aniara, to Highlife.
-It is the narrative of the doomed voyage writ large, at once a quest for annihilation, and a story of transformation, but also the psychedelic journey, where what will be discovered lies well outside the boundaries of categorical thought.
+What strikes me on this re-reading is how even while I know very well what is going to happen it is still just as thrilling, if not more so now, to follow the spiral, along its many regressions, to its overwhelming conclusion.
+And it strikes me that Moby-Dick, with its giant discursive vortex, represents a new kind of narrative arc—the doomed voyage—that will be repeated again and again in science fiction movies; from 2001, to Solaris, to Alien, to Sunshine, to Annihilation, to Aniara, to Highlife and so on.
+These are at once quests for annihilation and stories of radical transformation—the psychedelic journey writ large, in which what will be encountered lies well outside the confines of Plato’s honey head.

 Descent into the Maelstrom, 1919, Harry Clarke (Illustration for the E.A.Poe story).